testervippro/Oracle-DB-Docker/README.md

    - Download and install Docker Desktop from [Docker's official website](https://www.docker.com/products/docker-desktop).
    - Ensure Docker Desktop is configured to use WSL 2.

-# Oracle 19c Docker Container Setup

-This guide outlines the steps to pull, run, and connect to an Oracle 19c database using Docker.

----

 ## **Step 1: Pull the Oracle 19c Docker Image**

 Run the following command in PowerShell to pull the Oracle 19c image from Docker Hub: